oceanprotocol-archive/dev-ocean/doc/devops/keeper-setup.md

 - The volume /parity_data is the `base_path` folder for the parity client.
 All the data (chain data, keys, secret store data, etc.) will be stored here.
 You can change the host's folder (first part) if you want to allocate in a different host location.
 - The volume /etc/parity/ is the configuration folder for the parity client.
 The parity configuration file (`config.toml`) and the Ocean chain specification (`chain.json`), and the account password (for validators) are located in this folder.
 Again you can modify the local folder without mahor issue.

 3. Add the Parity configuration file `/etc/parity/config.toml`.
-To understand the settings, see [the docs about configuring Parity Ethereum](https://wiki.parity.io/Configuring-Parity-Ethereum.html).
+To understand the settings, see the [docs about configuring Parity Ethereum](https://wiki.parity.io/Configuring-Parity-Ethereum.html) and the [docs about Parity Proof-of-Authority Chains](https://wiki.parity.io/Proof-of-Authority-Chains).

 ```bash
 [parity]